Kakuho/Chisaka/kernel/src/x86_64/registers/readme.md

-Functionalities to get the value within cpu registers
+Low level procedures whose purpose are to fetch the value of cpu registers